Real Estate Talk:

 By Joseph Marovitch

-Yet, owning a home for many Canadian represents many things.
-For most homeowners, a home represents their life savings, education for the children, financing for a business, or retirement.
+For many Canadians, owning a home represents many things.
+For most homeowners, a house represents their life savings, education for the children, financing for a business, or retirement.

 Owning a home affords future opportunities and puts money to work, as opposed to renting.
 Rent does not work for the renter; it does not grow in value.
 Rent is money that goes away.

-Granted, owning a home is a great commitment of time, energy, money, and emotion, however, it is also one of the best and most secure investments people have.
-Property grows in value over time, you can refinance a home and borrow against it, acquire a homeowner’s line of credit or a reverse mortgage.
+Granted, owning a home is a significant commitment of time, energy, money, and emotion; however, it is also one of the best and most secure investments people have in the long term.
+A property’s value increases over time if it is purchased in the right location at the right price.
+A property can be refinanced to borrow against it, acquire a homeowner’s line of credit or a reverse mortgage.

-Each mortgage payment is more equity in your pocket.
+Each mortgage payment adds to your equity.
 Each rent payment is money gone from your pocket.

 Renting is good until one finds an affordable home or if one is in retirement.
 If an individual has made enough money over their lifetime, why not sell the house and then rent and travel?